Determining Whether a Book Is Scholarly

 - Scholarly books will have cited references or a bibliography.
 Most books written for general audiences will not.

 - Consider the quality of the sources.
-Note if the bibliographies include scholarly journal articles, primary sources as well as other scholarly books by experts in the field.
+Note whether the bibliographies include scholarly journal articles, primary sources, or other scholarly books by experts in the field.

-- Search for book reviews to read and evaluate the reviewers' opinions.
+- Search for book reviews and evaluate the reviewers' opinions.

-- Ask your instructor if the book is scholarly or not.
+- Ask your instructor whether the book is scholarly.

 - Contact your subject librarian for additional help.